mdatheeb/Hand-Written-Digits-Classification/MNIST_Digit_Classification_Report.md

 **Test Accuracy:** `__________`
 **Test Loss:** `__________`

-> Fill in with the actual values from your notebook run.

 The test accuracy indicates how correctly the trained model classified unseen MNIST test images.